All Episodes

 Then withhold exculpatory evidence.

-Twenty-nine guys, tactical gear, frogmen for lying To Congress.
+29 guys, tactical gear, frogmen for lying to Congress.

 Really?

-Well, these same guys uh that were involved in a lot of this, yeah, they were referred uh for investigation by the inspector general for this same exact thing.
+Well, these same guys that were involved in a lot of this, yeah, they were referred for investigation by the inspector general for this same exact thing.

 It's insane.

-You know, well, well, we're gonna get a conviction, and the jury four person will find out later hated the person that was on trial.
+You know, well, we're going to get a conviction, and the jury fourth person will find out later hated the person that was on trial.

 We'll send the CNN cameras in for these early morning raids.